 So the reforms to be reported deal with this.
 In 2003 a committee established by the Federal Government - chaired by Prof. Bert Rürup – published a study on “Nachhaltigkeit in der Finanzierung der Sozialen Sicherungssysteme” (Sustainability in the Financing of Social Security Systems) which addressed all issues and already then presented solutions which roughly have been followed by the reforms to come.

-The following charts will show the age pyramid for Germany as of 2015. (“Männer in Tausend” means “men in thousand” and Frauen in Tausend means “women in thousand”)
+The following charts will show the age pyramid for Germany as of 2015. (“Männer in Tausend” means “men in thousand” and “Frauen in Tausend” means “women in thousand”)

-1. Reform in 2001
+2. Reform in 2001